zkemail/prove.email-old/posts/proofOfTwitter.md

 6. Click "Generate" to get the Circom code for your circuit.

-This circuit verifies a Twitter username without revealing any other information.
-Use it in your zkEmail application to authenticate Twitter usernames on-chain.
-For this tutorial we will name it `twitter_reset_regex`.
+We will integrate the regex circuit generated into our primary circuit.
+This will allow us to demonstrate that a user possesses an email authenticated by Twitter's private key.
+We can verify the presence of a string in the email body that corresponds to the user's Twitter handle and publicly disclose the username as part of the proof.

 ## Creating Inputs for Your Circuit

-Next, we generate inputs for your circuit using the ZK Email helpers SDK.
-This example uses a Twitter verification circuit, but the principles can be applied to any circuit you're working with.
+After setting up the main Twitter verification circuit, we can proceed to generate inputs for your circuit using the ZK Email helpers SDK.

-Code Example

 You can create a `inputs.ts` file and place this code inside:
 ``` typescript